Arepa Viuda, 2021 / In collaboration with undocumented Venezuelans selling arepas in food markets in Helsinki.

 Video (8:41min)

 In recent years the arepa has had a worldwide presence, and its prominent appearance is the result of the colossal emigration of Venezuelans and Colombians.
-This externalization demonstrates the refugee’s need to remix and shape the alternatives in order to survive abroad, financially and emotionally.
-This folkloric preparatory process of hand and corn portrays a long-forgotten humanitarian crisis and a symbol of resilience.
-During the development of this project I met Peruvian-Finnish poet, Roxana Crisólogo Correa and she wrote a piece inspired by this work.
-Titled by the same name “Arepa Viuda” You can see the full text here.
+This externalization demonstrates the refugee’s need to remix and shape alternative forms in order to survive abroad, financially and emotionally.
+This folkloric process of hand and corn portrays not only a long-forgotten humanitarian crisis, but also a quiet symbol of resilience.

 Arepa Viuda was awarded and financed by the Finnish Ibero-American Art Institute to show it in Helsinki, Finland at Myymala2 gallery.